brezniczky/sandbox/analysis.md

 Python.

-At the minute, it seems, if you only choose one programming language for analytics (however overly idealized that situationmay be), or about to choose your first one, it is Python for the win.
+At the minute, it seems, if you only choose one programming language for analytics (however overly idealized that situation may be), or about to choose your first one, it is Python for the win.
 It appears to be of significant presence (transferrable) or sheer dominance (hard to dismiss) in every single aspect examined above.
 And you won't be alone